Grades

 The online Gradebook cannot show student NetIDs and GUIDs at the same time.
 It can only show one or the other.
 To see a student NetIDs and GUIDs at the same time download (export) the Canvas Gradebook.

-Teachers can customize the Gradebook to display student GUIDs.
-Viewing student GUIDs may be helpful for instructors who work with Scantron or need to reference GUIDs during the semester.
+Instructors and TAs can customize the Gradebook to display student GUIDs.
+Viewing student GUIDs may be helpful for those who work with Scantron or need to reference GUIDs during the semester.

 1. From the course menu, click on Grades to open the Gradebook.